QuantGen/quantgen.github.io/_team/Mingyue Tan.md

 year: YEAR (if member_type is one of past or visitor)

 ---
-Areas of Interest: protein analysis, especially applying statistical methods to them.
+Areas of Interest: Protein analysis, especially applying statistical methods to them.